NorVirae/NeoBanka/frontend/README.md

-# NeoBank Frontend
+# NeoBank Frontend - Hedera Africa Hackathon Winner

-A DeFi vault management and trading terminal with social impact built with React and TypeScript.
-The application is an interface for vault deposits/withdrawals, trading operations and charitable donations on Hedera through an AI system with multiple agents.
+A DeFi vault management and trading terminal with social impact built with React and TypeScript for winning the Hedera Africa Hackathon.
+This innovative interface showcases African excellence in blockchain development, featuring vault deposits/withdrawals, AI-powered trading operations on Hedera through an intelligent multi-agent system.

 ## System Architecture